 However, what makes the Boerewors so rich in flavor and aroma are the spices added to the ground meat.
-Coriander, black pepper, cloves, and nutmeg are all added while the Boerewors is being cooked over the coles, creating the characteristic, intense and saliva-inducing aroma that you won’t be able to resist.
-If you want to see some of the best places to get some boerewors in South Africa, check out www.iol.co.za.
+Coriander, black pepper, cloves, and nutmeg are all added while the Boerewors are being cooked over the coles, creating the characteristic, intense and saliva-inducing aroma that you won’t be able to resist.

-You haven’t fully experienced life in South Africa until you’ve had a freshly fried golden Vetkoek.
-South Africa is a country of many different ethnic groups and religions but Vetkoek is absolutely loved by everyone.
+If you like to eat well while traveling, this is one street food dish in South Africa you have to try.
+And you simply haven’t fully experienced life in South Africa until you’ve had a freshly fried golden Vetkoek.
+South Africa is a country of many different ethnic groups and religions but Vetkoek is absolutely loved by everyone, from Cape Town to Durban.
 No matter whether you’re young or old, sober or drunk, rich or poor, if you’re South African, this is probably your favorite.
 You can find Amagwinya stalls on literally every corner, with shops opening as early as 6 o’clock in the morning so children can have their breakfasts before going to school.
 Like most other street food dishes, you can choose what you want in your Vetkoek.
 It comes as a mince-and-veggie curry, polony, bobotie-spiced mince, or a simple butter spread version.

 It’s sure scary to look at a sheep’s head and yet alone eat it but after you taste the juicy cheek meat known as ‘Smiley’ your perception about what’s eatable and what’s not will completely change.
 This street food dish became popular during the apartheid when the butchers would get the prime cuts of the meat and the township residents would get the heads of the dead animals.
 Working with what they had, township residents came up with the Smiley.